 Developing learning organisations – interorganisational learning to improve processes and practice and learn from past experiences – in the context of non-recent harms and law enforcement requires a thorough understanding of the particular conditions in which policing operates and the challenges this brings.

 Allowing for organisational learning and self-reflection requires a commitment by leaders to listen to challenging views that can be uncomfortable to hear and that may call into question an organisation’s goals, strategies and expectations.
-This is not an easy top-down undertaking as it requires a significant shift in cultural and organisational practices, however, it could be supported by the new Police Education Qualifications Framework (PEQF).
+This is not an easy top-down undertaking.
+It requires a significant shift in cultural and organisational practices, however, support could come from the new Police Education Qualifications Framework (PEQF).

 8. Remember humanity